 While the national unemployment rate in Colombia in 2018 hovers around 10%, it is slightly higher among young men ages 14-28 (13.7%) and more than double for young women (23%).
 One factor is that young people overall lack technical expertise required for the increasingly specialized labor market.
 This general lack of skills means they are only able to find temporary/low paying work, which rarely leads to long-term employment.
 Still, in the most vulnerable sectors of Cali, many youth are expected to contribute to their household’s income.
 Without viable job prospects, many young people turn to criminal groups and gangs, which offer them an easy and lucrative way to make money.
 Women face the additional challenge of gender discrimination because many professions are traditionally thought of for males, consigning women to jobs in the informal sector that provide less security and pay.

 CEDECUR, the Education and Research Center for Urban and Rural Community Development, was founded in 1982 by a consortium of 7 organizations to develop intersectoral community participation models with the poor (mainly young people, women, minority groups and community organizations).
 Director Luz Elena Arango has 30+ years of experience managing social projects and the gender expert, Claudia Ximena Cubillos has 20 years of relevant experience.
 CEDECUR seeks to improve the living conditions of the populations they serve through research, consulting, technical assistance, training and implementation of programs.

-EMpower’s 5th grant to CEDECUR will support training for 25 young people (including 14 young women) in automotive and motorbike repair skills and life skills, provide ongoing follow-up for 70 program graduates and targeted support to two graduates’ microenterprises, while also working with families, employers and local government to create a more supportive environment for participants to pursue their career goals (including non traditional careers for young women).
+EMpower’s 6th grant to CEDECUR will support training for 26 young people (including 16 young women) in automotive and motorbike repair skills and life skills, provide ongoing follow-up for 70 program graduates and targeted support to two graduates’ microenterprises, while also working with families, employers and local government to create a more supportive environment for participants to pursue their career goals (including non-traditional careers for young women).

 Primary Location: Cali